Crab Rangoon

 Please enable JavaScript in your browser to complete this form.

-Think about the first time you tried crab rangoon.
-Was it at your favorite Chinese restaurant, a friend’s dinner party, or perhaps even the frozen kind from the grocery store?
+I still remember the first time I tried crab rangoon.
+Do you remember yours?
+Was it at your favorite Chinese restaurant, a friend’s dinner party, or maybe from the frozen aisle at the grocery store?

-I bet they’re delicious every time, but these homemade crab rangoons are on a whole other level!
-The creamy, sweet-savory filling and the crispy, golden exterior definitely make them a highlight in any meal.
+No matter where it was, they’re always delicious.
+But these homemade crab rangoons?
+They’re on a whole other level!
+The creamy, sweet-savory filling and the crispy, golden exterior make them an absolute highlight of any meal.

 Want more crab appetizers?
 Serve my Crab Cakes or Crab Dip next time!